Beverly Hills Private Wealth LLC Takes $345,000 Position in Vail Resorts, Inc. (NYSE:MTN)

-Beverly Hills Private Wealth LLC bought a new position in shares of Vail Resorts, Inc. (NYSE:MTN – Get Rating) in the 4th quarter, according to its most recent 13F filing with the SEC.
-The fund bought 1,447 shares of the company’s stock, valued at approximately $345,000.
+Beverly Hills Private Wealth LLC bought a new stake in Vail Resorts, Inc. (NYSE:MTN – Get Rating) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm bought 1,447 shares of the company’s stock, valued at approximately $345,000.

-Several other institutional investors also recently modified their holdings of MTN.
-American Century Companies Inc. increased its holdings in shares of Vail Resorts by 21.8% during the 1st quarter.
-American Century Companies Inc. now owns 1,565 shares of the company’s stock worth $407,000 after acquiring an additional 280 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. increased its stake in shares of Vail Resorts by 7.7% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 876 shares of the company’s stock valued at $228,000 after buying an additional 63 shares during the period.
-Private Advisor Group LLC grew its stake in Vail Resorts by 4.4% during the first quarter.
-Private Advisor Group LLC now owns 1,811 shares of the company’s stock worth $471,000 after purchasing an additional 76 shares during the period.
-MetLife Investment Management LLC acquired a new stake in Vail Resorts during the first quarter worth approximately $672,000.
-Finally, Panagora Asset Management Inc. bought a new stake in shares of Vail Resorts during the first quarter valued at approximately $691,000.
-94.12% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Macquarie Group Ltd. boosted its position in shares of Vail Resorts by 1.9% during the third quarter.
+Macquarie Group Ltd. now owns 668,364 shares of the company’s stock valued at $144,126,000 after buying an additional 12,159 shares during the last quarter.
+Geode Capital Management LLC increased its position in shares of Vail Resorts by 5.9% during the 4th quarter.
+Geode Capital Management LLC now owns 544,149 shares of the company’s stock valued at $129,544,000 after purchasing an additional 30,114 shares during the last quarter.
+Goldman Sachs Group Inc. increased its position in shares of Vail Resorts by 13.5% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 385,919 shares of the company’s stock valued at $100,443,000 after purchasing an additional 45,763 shares during the last quarter.
+Alliancebernstein L.P. increased its position in shares of Vail Resorts by 12.0% during the 3rd quarter.
+Alliancebernstein L.P. now owns 377,127 shares of the company’s stock valued at $81,324,000 after purchasing an additional 40,291 shares during the last quarter.
+Finally, Epoch Investment Partners Inc. increased its position in shares of Vail Resorts by 11.0% during the 3rd quarter.
+Epoch Investment Partners Inc. now owns 322,907 shares of the company’s stock valued at $69,631,000 after purchasing an additional 31,985 shares during the last quarter.
+Institutional investors and hedge funds own 94.12% of the company’s stock.

-Several equities research analysts have recently commented on MTN shares.
-Stifel Nicolaus decreased their price objective on Vail Resorts from $261.00 to $238.00 in a report on Friday, March 10th.
-Truist Financial lifted their target price on Vail Resorts from $262.00 to $263.00 in a research report on Friday.
-TheStreet raised Vail Resorts from a “c+” rating to a “b-” rating in a research report on Tuesday, May 2nd.
-JPMorgan Chase & Co. cut their target price on Vail Resorts from $262.00 to $231.00 and set a “neutral” rating on the stock in a research report on Friday, March 10th.
-Finally, Deutsche Bank Aktiengesellschaft cut their target price on Vail Resorts from $256.00 to $254.00 in a research report on Friday.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and one has assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $262.22.
+MTN has been the topic of several recent analyst reports.
+Barclays raised their target price on shares of Vail Resorts from $222.00 to $223.00 in a report on Friday.
+Credit Suisse Group reduced their price target on shares of Vail Resorts from $333.00 to $321.00 in a research report on Friday.
+Deutsche Bank Aktiengesellschaft cut their price objective on Vail Resorts from $256.00 to $254.00 in a research note on Friday.
+JPMorgan Chase & Co. decreased their price target on Vail Resorts from $262.00 to $231.00 and set a “neutral” rating on the stock in a report on Friday, March 10th.
+Finally, TheStreet upgraded Vail Resorts from a “c+” rating to a “b-” rating in a report on Tuesday, May 2nd.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and one has issued a buy rating to the company.
+According to MarketBeat, Vail Resorts presently has a consensus rating of “Hold” and an average target price of $262.22.

 Vail Resorts Price Performance

-Vail Resorts (NYSE:MTN – Get Rating) last issued its earnings results on Thursday, June 8th.
-The company reported $8.18 earnings per share (EPS) for the quarter, missing the consensus estimate of $8.88 by ($0.70).
-Vail Resorts had a return on equity of 18.53% and a net margin of 11.88%.
-The firm had revenue of $1.24 billion during the quarter, compared to the consensus estimate of $1.27 billion.
-During the same quarter in the prior year, the business posted $9.16 EPS.
-The firm’s revenue for the quarter was up 5.2% on a year-over-year basis.
-Research analysts expect that Vail Resorts, Inc. will post 7.63 EPS for the current fiscal year.
+Vail Resorts (NYSE:MTN – Get Rating) last announced its quarterly earnings data on Thursday, June 8th.
+The company reported $8.18 EPS for the quarter, missing analysts’ consensus estimates of $8.88 by ($0.70).
+Vail Resorts had a net margin of 11.88% and a return on equity of 18.53%.
+The business had revenue of $1.24 billion during the quarter, compared to analysts’ expectations of $1.27 billion.
+During the same period in the prior year, the firm earned $9.16 EPS.
+Vail Resorts’s revenue for the quarter was up 5.2% on a year-over-year basis.
+Analysts forecast that Vail Resorts, Inc. will post 7.63 earnings per share for the current fiscal year.

 Vail Resorts Company Profile